 Option 1: Create an Initiative and drag & drop it to the Cards Workflow (Video 1).

 A new child card opens and you should enter its properties (for example: the title).
+In case you did not click on the 'copy/sync' settings icon, you can do that in the card creation menu in the Links Overview menu, prior to creating the new linked card.
 Then click the "Add card" button to make it present on the board.
 The two items are now linked and there is a parent/child dependency between them.
 This way you can create as many child cards as needed to outline the scope of your Initiative.